TonyDeplanque/strapi-plugin-bunyan/README.md

 ## ⏳ Installation

-To install this plugin, you need to add an NPM dependency to your Strapi application.
+To install this plugin, you need to add a NPM dependency to your Strapi application.

 ```sh
 # Using Yarn